 Here is a selection of some of the best places to live in Granada – both the city and the province.

 Realejo is close to the Albaicin but is less dominated by tourism.
-Prices are higher than in other neighbourhoods in the city, but this is due to its great location and amenities.
-It also has a vibrant nightlife, which makes it a favourite with young professionals.
+Prices are higher than in other neighborhoods in the city, but this is due to its great location and amenities.
+It also has a vibrant nightlife, making it a favorite among young professionals.

-If you want a more authentic Granadan neighbourhood relatively untouched by gentrification, Zaidin is for you.
-It’s popular with the middle class residents of the city, thanks to its reasonable property prices and abundant facilities.
+If you want a more authentic Granadan neighborhood relatively untouched by gentrification, Zaidin is for you.
+It’s popular with the city’s middle-class residents, thanks to its reasonable property prices and abundant facilities.

 Towns around Granada

 Pampaneira is about an hour’s drive south of the city of Granada but is a great choice if you want a truly authentic Spanish home.
 It’s famous for its whitewashed, flat-roof houses and tradition of ceramics and textiles.

 Nivar is a 20-minute drive from Granada up in the Sierra Nevada Mountains.
 The town is known for its paragliding facilities and hiking routes, so it is a good choice for those who want an outdoor lifestyle.
 It’s relatively small and self-contained and is surrounded by rolling hills.